Dvdovina/Dvdovina/README.md

       <li>👯 Collaborating with amazing teams and people.</li>
       <li>🔭 Providing IT solutions that are useful, practical and beautiful.</li>
 </ul>

+<h3 align="center">I'm open to new job opportunities and excited to join a good team!</h3>

 # Tech Stack: